A pattern that runs through scripture is that Jesus is always “In the Middle”. Is there a message here?

 Entrance to the Temple

-2 Chronicles 3:17 Then he set up the pillars before the temple, one on the right hand and the other on the left; he called the name of the one on the right hand Jachin, and the name of the one on the left Boaz.
+II Chronicles 3:17 Then he set up the pillars before the temple, one on the right hand and the other on the left; he called the name of the one on the right hand Jachin (priest), and the name of the one on the left Boaz (redeemer).

 The pillars were located one on the right side of the door to the temple and the other was located on the left side of the door.